sbueringer/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

     1. Updating the Machine Deployment object in the API server.

 ![Update cluster with ClusterClass](./images/cluster-class/update.png)

+##### Change an existing cluster's underlying clusterclass
+This section talks about editing a cluster to change the spec.topology.clusterclass field from one reference to another.
+1. User updates the `cluster.spec.topology` field adhering to the update validation [criteria](#clusterclass-2)
+2. For the ControlPlane object in `spec.topology.controlPlane`, the cluster controller checks for the presence of the control plane object using the name `<cluster-name>`.
+If found,
+    1. Compares and updates the number of replicas, if necessary.
+    1. Compares and updates the k8s version, if necessary.
+    1. Updates the KCP object in the API server.
+3. The cluster controller reconciles the list of required machine deployments with the current list of managed machine deployments by:
+    1. Adding/Removing MachineDeployment if necessary.
+    1. Comparing and updating the number of replicas, if necessary.
+    1. Comparing and updating the k8s version for the MD, if necessary.
+    1. Updating the Machine Deployment object in the API server.

 #### Provider implementation
 ##### For infrastructure providers